Jubiar01/biar-fca/SECURITY.md

 ## Attribution

-We appreciate security researchers who help keep ws3-fca and our users safe:
+We appreciate security researchers who help keep biar-fca and our users safe:

 <!-- Contributors who report security issues will be listed here -->

 ---

-**Thank you for helping keep ws3-fca secure!** 🔒
+**Thank you for helping keep biar-fca secure!** 🔒